 Thus, for missile defence, and space too, we have tried to add as much redundancy and other improvements to ensure that we minimize the significant catastrophes that could happen from the failure of one individual component.

-The task is not greater than what we have been doing for decades in the space business and Elon Musk and others are doing that on the commercial side.
+The task is not greater than what we have been doing for decades in the space business and Elon Musk and others are doing that too on the commercial side.
 They’ve had failures, and they’ve shown successes, and they keep improving their design.
-What we’re doing is really no different than that.
-But, I will say that when I talk to pubic audiences, I make the details of the M.D.
+Butt, I will say that when I talk to pubic audiences, I make the details of the M.D.
 Act of 1999 clear right up front, because sometimes there is a perception that missile defence provides a shield, or a dome, of coverage.
 That dome of coverage of the US against any size missile attack doesn’t exist, and it was never authorized to exist, by the laws of our country.

 We are building something to address a precise threat out there that is limited in nature.
 What the M.D.
 Act of 1999 did charge MDA to accomplish is to address emerging threats that are limited and new.
 That occurred under President Clinton and has been supported by all the Presidents since then.